gocd/docs.go.cd/advanced_usage/config_repo.md

 If loose object count grows beyond this threshold, a warning is displayed in the server health messages popup

+### Property: go.config.repo.gc.expire

+* Default value `24 hours`

+This option will specify the expiration time for git gc so that each unreferenced, loose object which has been created or modified after or at the time specified will not be pruned.
+Only older objects may be pruned.
+Specify this propery in hours.

 ### Property: go.config.repo.gc.check.interval